Funded by University College, Cork and

 When a hyphenated word (and subsequent punctuation mark) crosses a line break, the break is marked after the completion of the hyphenated word.

-div0=the whole text; div1=the chapter. paragraphs are marked.
+div0=the story.
+Paragraphs are marked.
 Page-breaks are marked pb n="".

-This text uses the DIV1 element to represent the story.
+This text uses the DIV1 element to represent the section.

 Beatrix Färber (ed.)